 Rebecca Shapiro, Assistant Professor

 Rebecca is a molecular microbiologist, interested in studying pathways that regulate virulence and drug resistance in clinically and agriculturally important fungal pathogens.
-Rebecca is working to develop new cutting-edge genomic technologies to better study these fungal species.
+Our lab is developping new cutting-edge genomic technologies to better study these fungal species.

-Rebecca completed her Bachelor's degree in Biology at McGill University, and her PhD at the University of Toronto in the Department of Molecular Genetics, where she worked with Dr. Leah Cowen.
-She then held a postdoctoral fellowship at the Broad Institute and MIT, working with Dr. Jim Collins.
+Rebecca completed her BSc in Biology at McGill University, and her PhD at the University of Toronto, where she worked with Dr. Leah Cowen.
+She held a postdoctoral fellowship at the Broad Institute and MIT, working with Dr. Jim Collins.

 Viola Halder, PhD candidate